 'Why are they so scared of Rimmy?
 He's so dependable looking, not scary!
 Ha-ah, some people just don't understand you, my friend, but don't worry, I understand you.
 For now, I should find out who they are?
 Yeah, that should do.
 We can work from there,' Daz happily thought, obviously under the assumption that these people would trust him at least a small amount due to them all being survivors.

 "Who are y-" Daz's question was cut short by a gunshot.
 He had been blasted in the head by one of the four survivors.
 A tall black man who was wearing what looked like a security guard's outfit.
-In his trembling hands was a nine-millimetre standard issue revolver, as far as Daz could tell.
+In his trembling hands was a nine-millimeter standard issue revolver, as far as Daz could tell.

 To the horror of the three remaining survivors, Daz's body slumped to the ground, but oddly enough, no blood escaped the wound on his temple where the bullet had pierced his skull.

 Of course, Daz hadn't died or anything of the sort since he no longer had a brain thanks to his jewelled core and his outfit's Defense had nullified almost all of the actual damage dealt, but he had collapsed due to shock.